pterodactyl/panel/README.md

 # Pterodactyl Panel

-Pterodactyl is the open-source game server management panel built with PHP7, Nodejs, and Go.
+Pterodactyl is the open-source game server management panel built with PHP 7, Node.js, and Golang.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to administrators and users.
 What more are you waiting for?
 Make game servers a first class citizen on your platform today.

 ![Image](https://cdn.pterodactyl.io/site-assets/mockup-macbook-grey.png)